Kenya, Tanzania, Uganda, Zambia.

-Applicants must be nominated by their organization and it must also be clear that the organization supports the project with which the team intends to work during the course.
+The programme is aimed at governmental officials from local governments.
+Applicants must be nominated by their local government (municipality/county) and it must be clear in the application that the organisation supports the proposed change process with which the participants of the training intend to work during the training if accepted.

 The training programme will be organised and conducted in English.
 Proficiency in English shall be indicated in the Application form.

-Considering the training programme consists of international travels and work away from home in a new environment, good health and ability to work without physical/health restrictions if required.
+Considering the training programme consists of international travels and work away from home in a new environment, good health and ability to work without health restrictions is required.
 It is therefore recommended that candidates undergo a medical examination before filling in the Medical Statement in the Application form.

 All training costs pertaining to lectures, literature, documentation, study tours and certain social activities as well as accommodation and food will also be covered by the organiser.
 All international travel costs related to the programme will be covered by the programme organiser.
 Costs for personal expenses are not included and are the responsibility of the participant or his/her organisation.